Separate device identity, session state, and account execution boundaries

 High-risk mobile teams

-Useful when cross-over, accidental switching, or mixed runtime environments are already causing issues.
+Useful when accidental switching or mixed runtime environments are already causing issues.

 Teams that need transferable execution

-Ideal when state and execution boundaries can no longer stay in one operator’s head.
+Ideal when state and boundary rules can no longer stay in one operator’s head.

 Common questions